 Trustee Process generally falls into two categories: bank attachments and wage garnishments.
 With a bank attachment, the court can issue an order to freeze all your funds in the account that are above $2,500.
 In a wage garnishment, the court can order your employer to withhold either 15% of your gross wages or your disposable income less 50 times the average hourly minimum wage ($675 per week).

 However, there are other means of collection that are problematic once a creditor has a judgment against a debtor.
 In the field of consumer bankruptcy, those two areas are supplementary process and real estate attachments.What is Supplementary Process and Periodic Payment Hearings?

-If the parties cannot come to an agreement, they will go before the Judge who will make a decision as to what the debtor has to pay periodically.
+If you can't come to an agreement with the creditor's lawyer, you will go before the Judge who will make a decision as to what the debtor has to pay periodically.
 They may decide that the debtor has no ability to pay, but that is in very rare circumstances.

 Sounds like a great option, right?
 Well, a judge might not be as sympathetic as you think.
 If you are working and not on disability, a judge will almost certainly order a payment plan.
 At that point, the order from the judge becomes an Order of the Court.
 So, if you do not pay, you might be in contempt of court.

 Further, if you do not show up to the hearing, the creditor's attorney will almost always ask for a "capias."
 A capias is a civil court order for arrest.
 Meaning, because you failed to show up at court, there will now be an arrest warrant out for you to appear for the judge and explain why you did not appear at the Supplementary Process hearing.What is a Real Estate Attachment